joyent/conch-api/docs/modules/Conch::Route::Datacenter.md

 The query parameter `rack_only` (defaults to `0`) specifies whether to update only the rack's phase, or all the rack's devices' phases as well.

+- User requires the read/write role on a workspace that contains the rack
 - Request: request.yaml#/RackPhase
 - Response: Redirect to the updated rack

 ### `GET /layout`

+- Requires system admin authorization
 - Response: response.yaml#/RackLayouts

 ### `POST /layout`